 As of July 2025, Sarasota County’s unemployment rate was 4.3%, while the broader North Port-Bradenton-Sarasota, FL MSA had an unemployment rate of 4.4%.

-- Construction: Driven by consistent population growth and a corresponding demand for real estate, the construction sector remains a leading job creator.
-In July 2025, the North Port-Bradenton-Sarasota MSA’s mining, logging, and construction industry gained 2,000 jobs, making it the second-fastest annual job growth rate among all other metro areas in Florida.
+• Construction, Mining, & Logging: Driven by consistent population growth and a corresponding demand for real estate, the construction, mining, & logging sector remains a leading job creator.
+In July 2025, the North Port-Bradenton-Sarasota MSA’s mining, logging, and construction industry gained 2,000 jobs.
+At +6.2 percent, the MSA had the third highest annual job growth compared

-- Government: Government employment was the second fastest growing sector, increasing 5.0% year-over-year in July 2025.
-This was the fastest rate of growth for this sector among all Florida metro areas.
+• Government: Government employment was the second fastest growing sector, increasing +5.0 percent year-over-year in July 2025.
+Delivering 1,400 jobs, the MSA had the fastest annual job growth rate compared to all the metro areas in the state for the sector.

-- Financial and professional services: The financial and professional services sector is an important and growing jobs driver in Sarasota County, which is home to approximately 7,500 financial and professional services companies.
-In July 2025, the metro area experienced a 4.7% rate of growth in the sector, making it the fastest annual job growth rate for the industry in the state.
+• Financial and professional services: The financial and professional services sector is an important and growing jobs driver in Sarasota County, which is home to approximately 7,500 financial and professional services companies.
+In July 2025, the metro area experienced a +4.7percent rate of growth in the Financial and Professional Services industry, adding 900 jobs.

 Source: Florida Department of Commerce, Bureau of Workforce Statistics and Economic Research.
 Note: All data are subject to revision.